Amr-Zaki-Data-Scientist/Adult_Income-analysis/README.md

 - **Income Distribution by Class and Sex**: Analyzes income distribution across different classes and sexes.

 ## Visualizations
 The project uses data visualization to understand the distribution and relationships within the dataset.
-Examples include:
+Examples of visualizations include:

-- **Bar Chart:** Distribution of income by age.
+- **Bar Chart**: Shows the distribution of income by age.
-- **Bar Plot:** Relationship between education level and income.
+- **Bar Plot**: Visualizes the relationship between education level and income.
-- **Histogram:** Distribution of age.
+- **Histogram**: Displays the distribution of age.
-- **Histogram:** Distribution of work class.
+- **Histogram**: Shows the distribution of work class.

 ## Conclusion
 The analysis reveals significant patterns and relationships in the dataset, providing insights into income distribution and factors influencing income levels.
 The visualizations and detailed analysis contribute to a deeper understanding of the data and its implications.